GuangyuanHao/guangyuanhao.github.io/index.md

 ## Research Interests

 - **Safe and trustworthy AI**: Emphasis on robustness, including out-of-distribution generalization, and interpretability, such as causal reasoning.
-- **Multimodal Learning**: Investigation of theoretical analysis and practical applications, such as healthcare and AI safety issues.
+- **Multisensory Intelligence**: Exploration of both theoretical and practical approaches to understanding and utilizing multisensory data, with applications in areas like healthcare and AI safety.